jvilleda96/configure-ad/README.md

    ![ADUC start menu](https://github.com/jvilleda96/configure-ad/assets/147073936/d7a5b468-b4a2-4469-bd00-174f046ef963)

-   Go to your newly created domain and right click for more options, from here you can a new organizational units as shown below.
-Make two total new units, one named "_EMPLOYEES" and the other "_ADMINS".
+   Go to your newly created domain and right click for more options, from here you can create new organizational units as shown below.
+Make two new units, one named "_EMPLOYEES" and the other "_ADMINS".

    ![New Organi Uni](https://github.com/jvilleda96/configure-ad/assets/147073936/65dcc190-8d1a-4992-a3d8-66ab1990f4d0)